Emaasit/learning-rstan/README.md

 # Learning rstan: R Interface to Stan

 ## What is Stan & RStan?
 Stan is a C++ library for Bayesian modeling and inference that primarily uses the No-U-Turn sampler (NUTS) (Hoffman and Gelman 2012) to obtain posterior simulation given user-specified model and data.(see http://mc-stan.org/).
+Other inference methods include Variational inference (approximate Bayesian inference at much larger scales than is possible with Monte Carlo methods).

 The RStan package provides user-facing R functions to parse, compile, test, estimate, and analyze Stan models by accessing the header-only Stan library provided by the 'StanHeaders' package.
 The Stan project develops a probabilistic programming language that implements full Bayesian statistical inference via Markov Chain Monte Carlo, rough Bayesian inference via variational approximation, and (optionally penalized) maximum likelihood estimation via optimization.
 In all three cases, automatic differentiation is used to quickly and accurately evaluate gradients without burdening the user with the need to derive the partial derivatives.